-Chapter 1.
+Chapter 2.
 Components

 Uyuni for Retail is made up of various components.
-For more on how these components work together, see retail-network-arch.pdf.
+For more on how these components work together, see Retail > Retail-network-arch.

-1.1.
+2.1.
 The Uyuni Server

 The Uyuni server contains information about infrastructure, network topology, and everything required to automate image deployment and perform day-to-day operations on branches and terminals.
-This can include database entries of registered systems, Salt pillar data for images, image assignments, partitioning, network services, and more.
+This can include database entries of registered systems, Salt pillar data for images, image assignments, partitioning, network setup, network services, and more.

-1.2.
+2.2.
 Build Hosts